Chart Color Schemes

 Infrastructure

-Upper Mount Gravatt has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Upper Mount Gravatt has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 30 projects likely impacting the region.
-Notable initiatives include Mt Gravatt Centre Suburban Renewal Precinct Plan, The Collective Residences, Rise Living, and Multiple Residential Developments - Dawson Road, with the following list detailing those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified 30 projects likely to impact the area.
+Notable ones include Mt Gravatt Centre Suburban Renewal Precinct Plan, The Collective Residences, Rise Living, and Multiple Residential Developments - Dawson Road.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.